In remote, rural areas of the developing world where extreme poverty persists, many students are in school but are not developing basic literacy

 - Leadership opportunities are emphasized to build student confidence and increase participation.

 - Games, reading activities, field trips and creative projects make learning fun and engaging.

 - Collaboration and idea sharing is encouraged.

-Nuru Education thanks these Uwezo, BRAC, AED and Escuela Nueva for their contribution to international development and influence on our approach, philosophy, and program model.
+Nuru Education thanks Uwezo, BRAC, AED and Escuela Nueva, and Harvest Learning Group for their contribution to international development and influence on our approach, philosophy, and program model.